Sunday 13th September 2015 at 10:00AM

-Entries to this event are now closed.
-Finishers will also be rewarded with a technical t-shirt and medal.
+Entries to this event will open November 2014.
+Finishers will be rewarded with a technical t-shirt and medal.
 There is a 8 hour cut off for this event.
 Race support will be withdrawn from 6pm.

 Entries are required to be 18 or above.